jsonresume/resume-website/_posts/2014-11-09-monthly-theme-competition-sponsored-by-hired.markdown

 </div>

 Thanks to some talented developers, we already have a variety of great themes.
-But we would love to see more, so we are announcing a monthly competition with a $250 prize.
+But we would love to see more, so we are announcing a monthly competition with a **$250 prize**.
 The winner will be decided by votes.

 When we launched JSON Resume, many companies reached out to offer their support.
 One of these companies, <a href="https://hired.com">Hired.com</a>, loved the idea of a portable resume format.
-Their mission statement is closely aligned with our goal of empowering job seekers:
+We are proud to have them as our sponsors, and believe they are at the frontier of modern hiring practises.
+They not only allow developers to have more of a say in the hiring process but also dramatically expand the total number of possible opportunities.

 <div class="well" style="display: table-cell; vertical-align: middle;">

 <a href="https://hired.com" target="_blank" style="float: left; width: 100px; margin-right: 15px;"><img style=" width: 100px; margin-right: 15px; border: 1px solid #ccc;" src="https://dmrxx81gnj0ct.cloudfront.net/assets/hired-square-b21c3bb015f0de89a42ecdbb8f2a994a.png" /></a>

-Hired connects talented technical job seekers like you with top tech companies---everything from large public companies to early stage startups.
-Join to get transparent, upfront job offers and find an opportunity you love.
+<em>Hired connects talented technical job seekers like you with top tech companies—everything from large public companies to early stage startups.
+Join to get transparent, upfront job offers and find an opportunity you love.</em>

 <div style="clear: both;"></div>

 </div>

-Visit the themes page to vote for your favorite.
+Visit the [themes](/themes) page to vote for your favorite.
+Votes are cast by tweeting the theme hashtag and a link back to the site, they automatically scraped from the Twitter API and shown on the [leaderboard.](/themes)

-If you would like to create your own theme, visit the <a target="_blank" href="https://github.com/jsonresume/theme-manager">theme documentation</a> to get started, there you can find instructions and boilerplate templates to get started.
+If you would like to create your own theme, visit the <a target="_blank" href="https://github.com/jsonresume/theme-manager">theme documentation</a> to get started, there you can find instructions and [boilerplate templates](https://github.com/jsonresume/jsonresume-theme-boilerplate) to get started.

 The JSON Resume Team